 San Francisco Bay Area Photographer - Professional Business Headshots

-The question whether to smile always comes up and there are many answers here, but at the heart of it, it depends on what you want to convey.
+Whether to smile always comes up and there are many answers here, but at the heart of it, it depends on what you want to convey.
 I lean towards confidence and approachability.
 Smiling too much may not work for your profession, but it can for others.

 Similarly, looking too professional and stern can appear unapproachable, self-absorbed.
 A small smirk, a light smile, a slight squint is all it takes to get a get shot.
 Having your eyes too wide open or too closed seems like you are too eager or too intense.